SSWConsulting/SSW.Rules.Content/categories/infrastructure-and-networking/rules-to-better-system-administrators.md

 - have-a-companywide-word-template

 ---
-Networks are the lifeblood of any business.
-This is why we have developed these standards for better Networks.
+System Administrators (SysAdmins) are the lifeblood of any business.
+They mantain the infrastructure, networks and systems and cloud of businesses.
+This is why we have developed these standards for better System Administrators.

 If you still need help, [visit our Network Architecture consulting page](https&#58;//www.ssw.com.au/ssw/Consulting/Network-Architecture.aspx) and book in a consultant.